 - A Fruit Basket: Fruit basket is an ideal gift to be shared during the new year.
 Make sure to include apples and oranges in the gift basket as according to Chinese tradition, apple signifies safety and orange symbolize fortune.

 - Traditional Wear: Clothing is also a very good option that can be considered while gifting.
 You can go for traditional Chinese dresses like Qipao, Hanfu, Tang suit and many more.

-- Hats or caps: Hats had been a very significant part of Chinese costume code and that’s why it can be considered as a perfect gift.
+- Hats or caps: Hats had been a very significant part of the Chinese costume code and that’s why it can be considered as a perfect gift.

 - Candy & Toys: If you are considering to gift a kid then candy and toys always remain the best possible option for them.
 Alongside those, you can include a red envelope too.